gl0bsec/Documents/pages/agenda-setting.md

 	- Formation of Non-Governmental (transnational) privacy advocacy groups
 		- Privacy International and the EFF
 		- Resulting from general concerns regarding the globalization of surveillance
+	- European Council Lisbon summit
 - **2001-06**
 	- External influences: rise of the internet + 9/11
 	- EDRi established
-	- passing of 2006 e-privacy bill
+	- passing of 2002 e-privacy bill
+		- Part of a larger package to reform telecoms and the IT industry following the conclusions of the Lisbon summit
 	- Enabled them to limit the adoption of the EU-US  PNR in 2001
 	- Institutionalization also limits DPAs power.
 Preventing them to influence 2001 safe harbor agreement and the 2006 data retention directive
 - **2006-2015**